chardso/alx-low_level_programming/0x0E-structures_typedef/README.md

     Directory: 0x0E-structures_typedef
     File: dog.h

-4. A door is what a dog is perpetually on the wrong side of mandatory
+**4. A door is what a dog is perpetually on the wrong side of mandatory**

 Write a function that creates a new dog.